moonwho101/DungeonStomp/README.md

 ![Dungeon Stomp](../main/Textures/screenshot.jpg)

+## Newer Versions
+* Dungeon Stomp for DirectX12 is here https://github.com/moonwho101/DungeonStompDirectX12
-Dungeon Stomp for DirectX11 is here https://github.com/moonwho101/DungeonStompDirectX11PixelShader
+* Dungeon Stomp for DirectX11 is here https://github.com/moonwho101/DungeonStompDirectX11PixelShader

 Dungeon Stomp is a DirectX 3D dungeon game that uses Direct3D, DirectInput and DirectSound.
 Dungeon Stomp was started it 2001.
 The first beta was released in Aug of 2002.